Prostitution in Scotland: Advocacy for law reform

 In March 2017, the Scottish National Party backed changes to prostitution laws to criminalise those paying for sex, but not those who sell it.
-The decision drew criticism from sex workers and sex worker organisations, who said that full decriminalisation was the only way to the ensure the safety of sex workers.
+The decision drew criticism from sex workers and sex worker organisations, who said that the full decriminalisation of sex work was the only way to the ensure the safety of sex workers.

-The Scottish Green Party support the decriminalisation of sex work along with full legal protection from exploitation, trafficking and violence, and access to better support and healthcare for sex workers.
+The Scottish Greens support the decriminalisation of sex work along with full legal protection from exploitation, trafficking and violence, and access to better support and healthcare for sex workers.

+On 20 May 2025, Ash Regan – the sole MSP in the Alba Party – introduced the Prostitution (Offences and Support) (Scotland) Bill, a bill to implement the Nordic model in Scotland.
+In response, Scottish sex workers have launched a campaign against Regan's bill, saying it will "put them in more danger, pushing the industry underground, increasing stigma, and exposing people to more violence and poverty".

+The organisation, Scotland For Decrim, whose supporters include academics, charity workers and trade unionists, advocate for the decriminalisation of sex work.

 Miscellanea

-Ranger’s Impartial List of Ladies of Pleasure
+Ranger's Impartial List of the Ladies of Pleasure in Edinburgh

-Published anonymously in 1775, Ranger’s Impartial List of Ladies of Pleasure was a review of 66 of Edinburgh's prostitutes.
+Published anonymously in 1775, Ranger's Impartial List of the Ladies of Pleasure in Edinburgh was a review of 66 of Edinburgh's prostitutes.
 The author was later revealed to be James Tytler, editor of the Encyclopædia Britannica.